 The latest addition to their repertoire is the Speculoos Cookie Butter ice cream, made with spices such as cinnamon, nutmeg, and clove, as well as crushed Speculoos cookies, which we think will go perfectly well with one of their freshly made crispy-on-the-outside-fluffy-on-the-inside golden waffles.

-Chocoholics rejoice, The Dark Gallery (first outlet in Millenia Walk) has recently launched a full-fledged 40-seater café and chocolate boutique with more homemade chocolate-centric creations at Takashimaya Shopping Centre.
+Chocoholics rejoice, The Dark Gallery (first outlet in Millenia Walk) launched a full-fledged 40-seater café and chocolate boutique with more homemade chocolate-centric creations at Takashimaya Shopping Centre.

 Besides their gorgeous dark and velvety Single Origin Dark Chocolate drink, and decadent Signature Dark Chocolate Sliced Cake with dark chocolate buttercream layered with dark chocolate sponge cake, the range of ice creams are not to be missed – especially their exquisite selection of homemade chocolate ice creams (from $5 for a single scoop).
 The Single Origin Dark Chocolate Ice Cream Platter is a good choice that allows you to try three types of single origin chocolate ice creams.